 Organizational values reflect how your organization shows up and operates in the world.
 Organizational values include financial growth, teamwork, productivity, and strategic alliances.

 Societal values reflect how you or your organization relates to society.
 Societal values include future generations, environmental awareness, ecology, and sustainability.

-EXPLORE YOUR VALUES: Take the free Personal Values Assessment
+EXPLORE YOUR VALUES: Take the Personal Values Assessment